 The following table sets forth our net revenues, operating costs and expenses and income from operations by reportable segments for the periods indicated.
-Figures for the years ended December 31, 2007 are presented in a manner consistent with the segment reporting in 2008 and 2009.
-The line item "Other" includes expenses not allocated to the reportable segments and corporate related costs and expenses.
+Operating costs and expenses allocated to each of the reportable segments includes intangible asset amortizations and impairments, and other costs and expenses directly incurred by the corresponding segment.
+The line item "Other" includes revenue and expenses not allocated to the reportable segments and headquarter related costs and expenses.